 The one big concern is there is no official safety stop.
 Instead, you tend to swim back to shore through shallow water for the allotted 3 minutes.
 Unless you have a dive computer, you have to rely on the dive master.

-Diving in the the Bay of Pigs: Logistics
+Logistics of Diving in the Bay of Pigs, Cuba

 Dive centers do a max of two day dives each day.
 In Playa Larga, Octopus Club departs around 9:30 am.